Alliance for Responsible Citizenship: Conference

 Kevin McCarthy addresses the conference, 2023.

 The group's first conference was held in Greenwich, London, 30 October – 1 November 2023.
 The platform had 100 speakers, with delegates from 71 nations said to number between 1,000 and 1,500.
 The journalist Fraser Nelson of The Daily Telegraph described it as one of the "largest gatherings of the global centre Right in recent British history".
-A ticket to the conference costed £1,500.
+A ticket to the conference cost £1,500.

 Among the speakers were Kevin McCarthy, former speaker of the US House of Representatives; John Anderson, former Deputy Prime Minister of Australia; Fraser Nelson, editor of The Spectator; and former Dutch politician and writer Ayaan Hirsi Ali.
 Bishop Robert Barron gave a talk on "What is the True Nature of Freedom".
 The English author and social critic Os Guinness was on a panel discussion with Jordan Peterson, Ayaan Hirsi Ali and John Anderson.